-Figure 98: a) Delivergence temperature (T) factors derived from differences of the domain average temperature profiles of the corresponding summers to the 30-year mean (Tab.
-2) which were used to perturb-modify daily model output, b) domain average of T and Td Profiles for the divergence T-factors, and c) their additional modifications with the core T-factor. purple: cold, red: hot, yellow: dry, blue: wet, turquoise: wet abs; Solid lines represent temperature and dashed lines represent dew point temperature.
+Figure 9: a) Divergence temperature (T) factors derived from differences of the domain average temperature profiles of the corresponding summers to the 30-year mean (Tab.
+2) which were used to modify daily model output, b) domain average of T and Td Profiles for the divergence T-factors, and c) their additional modifications with the core T-factor. purple: cold, red: hot, yellow: dry, blue: wet, turquoise: wet abs; Solid lines represent temperature and dashed lines represent dew point temperature.

-The following sectionehapter deals with the analysis of how changes to steeper or less steep temperature and moisture gradients can influence the feedback-coupling classification and to compare how such differences can impact the result of the coupling metric.
-Figure 9 Figure 8 shows the divergence\factors for each case which were derived from the temperature difference of the corresponding summer (Tab.
-2) from the climatological mean temperature averaged over the domain. , as well as The other subplots show the resulting temperature and dew point temperature profiles in of the lower ABL.
-For Tthe cases chosen because of their moisture anomaly - namely the dry and the wet cases - the moisture-factor was derived by multiplying the T-factor with -1 to derive moister condition in the wet and dryer conditions in the dry case.
+The following section deals with the analysis of how changes to steeper or less steep temperature and moisture gradients can influence the coupling classification and to compare how such differences can impact the result of the coupling metric.
+Figure 9 shows the divergence factors for each case which were derived from the temperature difference of the corresponding summer (Tab.
+2) from the climatological mean temperature averaged over the domain.
+The other subplots show the resulting temperature and dew point temperature profiles in the lower ABL.
+For the cases chosen because of their moisture anomaly - namely the dry and the wet cases - the moisture-factor was derived by multiplying the T-factor with -1 to derive moister condition in the wet and dryer conditions in the dry case.
 This was done to circumvent that in the dry case, a higher temperature would be associated with an increase in moisture (thus a moistening) of the ABL with positive temperature-moisture relationship.
-As CTP is almost entirely controlled by the air temperature, this practice only affected HIlow.
+As CTP is almost entirely controlled by the air temperature, this practice only affected HI{low}.

 We first investigated the impact of shifting the temperature and moisture gradients from the CTRL case using the divergence factors of the extreme years (see Section 2.3.1).
 The main impact concerned changes in CTP, since this is an integrated variable.
 Changes in the temperature gradient moved the lapse rate more toward the dry or moist adiabates, and hence influence the atmospheric stability.
-The hot and the dry- divergence factors increased the early-morning temperature gradients between 100-300 hPa above ground shifting it closer to the dry adiabat, but also enhanced the surface inversion (Fig. 9Fig.
-8).
-This eauses caused an increase in CTP, while the enhancement of the surface inversion, which is likely resulting in a higher convective inhibition, is not accounted for in the framework.
-In the other three cases (cold, wet, wet\abs) the temperature gradient is was decreased between 100-300 hPa AGL, consequently decreasing CTP (Fig. 10Fig.
-9).
+The hot and the dry- divergence factors increased the early-morning temperature gradients between 100-300 hPa above ground shifting it closer to the dry adiabat, but also enhanced the surface inversion (Fig. 9).
+This caused an increase in CTP, while the enhancement of the surface inversion, which is likely resulting in a higher convective inhibition, is not accounted for in the framework.
+In the other three cases (cold, wet, wet_abs) the temperature gradient was decreased between 100-300 hPa AGL, consequently decreasing CTP (Fig. 10).
 The cases diverge in the mean temperature change among each other.
-Likewise, the temperature inversion decreases decreased in the lower atmospheric layers (Fig. 9Fig.
-8).
-Differences in HIlow resulted from both temperature and moisture changes.
-However, HIlow changes are were small in most cases (Fig. 10Fig.
-9), because temperature and moisture change simultaneously, which leads to small changes in relative humidity.
-The only considerable exception is was the dry case, where the T-factor was multiplied by -1.
-In this case, HIlow increased by about 1°C.
+Likewise, the temperature inversion decreased in the lower atmospheric layers (Fig. 9).
+Differences in HI{low} resulted from both temperature and moisture changes.
+However, HI{low} changes were small in most cases (Fig. 10), because temperature and moisture change simultaneously, which led to small changes in relative humidity.
+The only considerable exception was the dry case, where the T-factor was multiplied by -1.
+In this case, HI{low} increased by about 1°C.

-Figure $\underline{109}$ : Changes in convective triggering potential (CTP) and low-level humidity index ( $HI{low}$ ) due to the divergence factors.
+Figure 10: Changes in convective triggering potential (CTP) and low-level humidity index (HI{low}) due to the divergence factors.

-Figure 1110: Impacts of the divergence cases on the spatial expansion and the occurrence of the feedback categories coupling classes in summer for a) non-atmospherically controlled (nAC) days, b) wet soil advantage (WSA), c) transition zone (TZ), and d) dry soil advantage (DSA).
+Figure 11: Impacts of the divergence cases on the spatial expansion and the occurrence of the coupling classes in summer for a) non-atmospherically controlled (nAC) days, b) wet soil advantage (WSA), c) transition zone (TZ), and d) dry soil advantage (DSA).
 The x-axis depicts the changes in the average frequency of occurrence during summer and the y-axis shows changes in the fraction of land area covered by the respective coupling regime.